JoeFu/alportal-document/docs/glossary/syntaq.md

 ## Syntaq Forms

 Syntaq can provides forms for users to enter data which is subsequently processed and injected into the generated documents.
-This allows for a significant amount of flexibility in the final document, particularly when factoring in the templating capabilities of the Syntaq engine and Microsoft Word.
+This allows for a significant amount of flexibility in the final document, particularly when factoring in the template capabilities of the Syntaq engine and Microsoft Word.

 Syntaq leverages [Form IO](https://github.com/formio/formio.js) to allow its users to build forms with minimal programming knowledge.
 These forms may be embedded into web pages using the script tags provided by the Syntaq platform.